walles/exactype/README.md

 # TODO Before Publishing on Google Play
 * Take keyboard layouts from the AOSP keyboard and let users choose one or more in a Settings activity.
 Note that we most likely need to match their licensing terms for this.
+* Test an English layout and see how that looks; it has shorter rows than Swedish and could look bad.
 * Change keyboard layout by swiping left or right with two fingers.
 * Think about splitting the keyboard when wide enough
 * Think about emoji support, or can we do that after Google Play?